pagecdn/php-api/readme.md

 ```

 ### Using Public CDN
 PageCDN offers both Public CDN and Private CDN.
-Using Public CDN is free and DOES NOT even require a free account.
+Using Public CDN is **FREE** and DOES NOT even require an account.
 Here is how you can link to a resource automatically from Public CDN.
 ```php
 <?php
 require 'pagecdn.php';